tarek-clarke/resilient-rap-framework/README.md

 ## ⚖️ License
 MIT License.
 Free for academic and research use.

-**Support the Research
+## ❤️ Support This Research
-**This framework is a core part of my PhD research proposal on data resilience at Tallinn University of Technology.
+This framework is a core part of my PhD research proposal on data resilience at Tallinn University of Technology.
 If this code is helping you solve schema drift or ingestion challenges, consider becoming a sponsor to fund the compute and development of this open-source prototype.